yogesh-studypad/cocos-docs/manual/framework/cocos2d-js/1-about-cocos2d-js/1-1-a-brief-history/en.md

 ### 1.1.1 History

 With the rise of Android in 2010, the Cocos2d-x team branched Cocos2d-x from Cocos2d-iphone not only to focuses on Android platform, but also to target cross-platform support as well.
-In 2011, Google sponsored the Cocos2d-x team to port Cocos2d-x to Cocos2d-html5's Web App, which focuses on HTML5-ready browsers.
+In 2011, Google sponsored the Cocos2d-x team to port Cocos2d-x to Cocos2d-html5, which focuses on HTML5-ready browsers.

 The Cocos2d-html5 project was started January 29, 2012.
 The first stable release, version v2.0, based on Cocos2d-x v2.0 was released in August of 2012.
 Meanwhile, Zygna was helping Cocos2d-x team to develop the Cocos2d-x JSB solution to extend Cocos2d-html5's native platform ability.
 The first coordinated release of the Cocos2d family was released on December 4, 2012.
 Since then, games that are developed based on Cocos2d-html5 can be run on web and native platforms.